 Oxford average salary comparisonThe average salary is ranging between £35.6k in Cherwell and £46.1k in Vale of White Horse.
-The UK average salary is £38.6k in 2020.
+The UK average salary was £38.6k in 2020.
 Gross average salary is calculated for full-time employees.
 Employee has to be in the same job for over 12 months.
 The data collected is Tax Year Ending.
+The data was published in November 2020.
 The income includes incentive payments and are available for local government districts/counties.

 |Vale of White Horse||£46.1k|

 Oxford average salary comparison by sexThe average salary for female is ranging between £30.0k in Cherwell and £41.2k in Vale of White Horse.
-The UK average salary for female is £33.3k in 2020.
+The UK average salary for female was £33.3k in 2020.
 The average salary for male is ranging between £39.1k in Cherwell and £48.1k in Vale of White Horse.
-The UK average salary for male is £42.2k in 2020.
+The UK average salary for male was £42.2k in 2020.

 |Vale of White Horse||£41.2k||£48.1k|

 Oxford median salary comparisonThe median salary is ranging between £31.9k in West Oxfordshire and £38.6k in Vale of White Horse.
-The UK median salary is £31.5k in 2020.
+The UK median salary was £31.5k in 2020.

 |Vale of White Horse||£38.6k|

 Oxford median salary comparison by sexThe median salary for female is ranging between £27.2k in West Oxfordshire and £30.2k in Vale of White Horse.
-The UK median salary for female is £28.0k in 2020.
+The UK median salary for female was £28.0k in 2020.
 The median salary for male is ranging between £34.8k in West Oxfordshire and £ in Vale of White Horse.
-The UK median salary for male is £33.9k in 2020.
+The UK median salary for male was £33.9k in 2020.

 |Vale of White Horse||£30.2k||N/A|

-Oxford unemployment rate comparisonThe unemployment rate is ranging between 2.1% in South Oxfordshire and 3.3% in Oxford.
-The UK unemployment rate is 3.9% in 2020.
+Oxford unemployment rate comparisonThe unemployment rate is ranging between 2% in West Oxfordshire and 2.7% in Oxford.
+The UK unemployment rate was 4.8% in Q4/2019 - Q3/2020.

 |Vale of White Horse||2.5%|

 Oxford house price to earnings ratioThe median property price to median earnings ratio is ranging between 9.1 in Vale of White Horse and 12.6 in Oxford.
 Ie. Vale of White Horse resident with middle-income needs 9.1 gross annual salaries to buy a medium-priced property.
 Resident in Oxford needs 12.6 annual salaries.
-The England and Wales ratio is 7.7 in 2020.
+The England and Wales ratio was 7.7 in 2019.